awesto/django-shop/docs/customer-model.rst

 	AUTH_USER_MODEL = 'email_auth.User'

-.. note:: This alternative User model uses the same table as the Django authentication would,
+.. note:: This alternative User model uses the same database table as the Django authentication
-		 namely ``auth_user``.
-It is even field-compatible with the built-in model and hence can even be used for existing projects.
+		would, namely ``auth_user``.
+It is even field-compatible with the built-in model and hence can be added later to an existing Django project.

 Caveat when using this alternative User model